-- 1. the Application for Advanced Graduate Studies, with the required \$50 application fee; and - two (2) official transcripts of master's degree coursework from an accredited institution.
+- 1. the Application for Advanced Graduate Studies, with the required \$50 application fee; and - 2. one (1) official transcript of master's degree coursework from an accredited institution. (if student is asking for transfer credit of post master's degree coursework, one (1) official transcript of that coursework must be provided from an accredited institution as well)